StormLight14/pong-bevy/README.md

-W and S to control left paddle thing
+W and S to controls the left paddle.

-Up and Down arrows for right paddle thingy, or O and K work too
+Up and Down arrows for right paddle, or O and K work as well.